 To keep up with industry goals, grow revenue, and expand portfolios, most organizations aren’t ready to grow at their full potential.
 Associations are typically small with limited resources.
-To start, the State of Property Management report share that most property managers serve at least two other roles in the organization because of small headcount and limited resources.
+The State of Property Management report shares that most property managers serve at least two other roles in the organization because of small headcount and limited resources.

 “Most often, property managers selected ‘company owner’ as an additional title (42%), along with ‘realtor’ (15%), ‘office manager’ (22%), ‘accountant’ (17%), ‘maintenance manager’ (11%), or ‘broker’ (11%).”

 But that’s not all of the problems the industry faces.
 Associations struggle with maintenance, efficiency, accounting, and growth.
 When it comes to managing payments, small businesses struggle to streamline processes and cut costs with limited resources.